-Worker’s compensation insurance carriers and employers are not motivated to pay claims
+Insurance carriers and employers are not motivated to pay Worker’s Compensation claims!

-Insurance companies and employers have an incentive to not provide the benefits for your at-work-injury.
+Insurance companies and employers have an incentive to not provide the benefits for your worker’s compensation claims.
 Employers do not want their insurance rates to increase, and insurers do not like to part ways with their money.
 Meanwhile, you are injured and want your medical expenses and lost wages covered.

 How can you protect yourself from financial harm when you’ve been injured or become sick as a result of your work?